Event Spectroscopy: Event-based Multispectral and Depth Sensing using Structured Light: Related Works

 \subsection{Spectral Imaging}

-Spectral imaging captures images in multiple wavelength bands, with established applications in precision agriculture, astronomy, and beyond.
+Spectral imaging captures images in multiple wavelength bands, with established, widespread applications.
 The resulting $(X, Y, \lambda )$ data cube contains both spatial $(X, Y)$ information and spectral information, $\lambda$, per wavelength.
 Data capture methods can be divided into two main groups: scanning and snapshot methods.
 Snapshot methods capture the full data cube during a single integration period of the sensor, whereas scanning methods achieve the same over multiple periods.
 Among scanning methods, tuned filters represent a popular option.
-These include a rotating filter wheel, an electro-mechanical Fabry-Ferot filter \cite{MEMSFabryFerot, Atherton1981}, liquid-crystals \cite{Gupta2008}, or acousto-optic tunable filters \cite{poger2001multispectral}.
+These include a rotating filter wheel, an electro-mechanical Fabry-Ferot filter \cite{MEMSFabryFerot}, liquid-crystals \cite{Gupta2008}, or acousto-optic tunable filters \cite{poger2001multispectral}.

 Multiplexing techniques such as Fourier Transform Spectroscopy\cite{descour1996throughput} and Computed Tomography Multi-Spectral-Imaging\cite{Mooney1995} allow for the reconstruction of multiple wavelengths from fewer images than the number of wavelengths at the expense of some artifacts.